alovajs/alovajs.github.io/versioned_docs/version-v2/tutorial/08-request-adapter/02-alova-adapter-xhr.md

        * This will set an `Authorization` header, overriding any existing
        * Custom headers for `Authorization` set using `headers`.
        * Note that only HTTP Basic authentication can be configured via this parameter.
-       * For Bearer tokens etc., use the `Authorization` custom header instead.
+       * For Bearer tokens etc.  use the `Authorization` custom header instead.
        */
       auth: {
         username: 'name1',